nysenate/Bluebird-CRM/civicrm/custom/ext/org.civicrm.tutorial/README.md

 4. Commit the file to git and you're done!
 People will see the tutorial when they use your extension, and translators can localize it the same way they translate other strings in your extension.

 ## To do:

-[Support the Make-It-Happen Campaign](https://civicrm.org/make-it-happen/civitutorial) to help this extension be feature-complete.

 * ~~Support more than one tutorial per screen.~~
 * ~~Support angular pages.~~